Sensaphone/ValuStor/README.md

 Both single and compound keys are supported.

-Data for a single record (the default for `store()`) will be returned in `Result::data`.
-Data for multiple records are returned in the `Result::results` along with the keys associated with each record.

 The optional seconds TTL is the number of seconds before the stored value expires in the database.
 Setting a value of 0 means the record will not expire.
 Setting a value of 1 is effectively a delete operation (after 1 second elapses).